-The purpose of this post is to hopefully help explain why your DNA and the genealogical paper trail sometimes, or in my case most of the time, don’t add up.
+In this post, A Look at Endogamy (Intermarriage within a Community) I hope to help explain why your DNA and the genealogical paper trail sometimes don’t add up.

 A very common complaint that I get is that people tell me: